-For the four-year period ending June 30, 2024, there were 3 active deaths and these all took place during the 2020/2021 fiscal year.
+For the four-year period ending June 30, 2024, there were 2 active deaths.
 Obviously, the lack of data makes this set not credible so we prefer to set this assumption by utilizing the more reliable analysis performed on the PERS data.